We’re talking about real things, progressive web apps or PWAs, announced by Google two years ago.

 Unfortunately, in many cases, it won’t suffice.

-Of course, responsive websites satisfy users’ needs on flexibility and flawless work across all gadgets, however, these sites fail to meet people’s hopes when it comes to fast loading and new updates.
+Of course, responsive websites satisfy users’ needs for flexibility and flawless work across all gadgets, however, these sites fail to meet people’s hopes when it comes to fast loading and new updates.

 PWAs can be downloaded via any of the browsers and installed on any device regardless of the screen size and other specifications.